-Sears to Announce Plans to Close 72 More Stores
+Sears Announces Plans to Close 63 More Stores, Including 1 L.A.
+County Location

 Sears is looking to sell its Kenmore appliance brand in an effort to raise cash, after selling off its Craftsman tool brand a year ago.

-Shares of Sears tumbled another 3% on the results in premarket trading.
+Shares of Sears tumbled another 13% on the results in afternoon trading.